JulesRoadknight/thermostatJavascript/README.md

 # Javascript Thermostat

-This project is a single-page web app that mocks the functionality of a thermostat, and displays the weather in London to inform decisions.
+This project is a single-page web app that mocks the functionality of a thermostat, and displays the weather in London.

 # Technologies